chayes270/taxi-demand-analysis-sql-python/README.md

 - competitor ride volume by taxi company
 - top neighborhoods by average drop-offs
-- weather classification for Saturday rides
+- weather classification for ride records
 - hypothesis testing on Loop-to-O’Hare trip duration under different weather conditions

 ## Results

 This project demonstrates an end-to-end analytics workflow combining SQL and Python to answer business questions using transportation data.
-It highlights experience with relational querying, exploratory analysis, visualization, and statistical testing.
+It highlights experience with relational querying, exploratory analysis, visualization, and statistical testing in a business-focused setting.

 ## Status